-How To Stop Spam Texts on iOS or Android
+How To Identify Spam Texts

-That spam text you just got can be more than just annoying -- it can be dangerous.
-The good news is that modern smartphones can stop spam texts before they interrupt your workflow or day; you just have to know where to look.
+That spam text you just got can be more than just annoying — it can be dangerous.
+The good news is that modern smartphones can block spam texts before they interrupt your workflow or day; you just have to know where to look.
 But knowing how to stop spam texts on your personal handset means knowing the right process for the operating system that your phone uses because both iPhones and Android devices do things slightly differently.

 One giveaway of spam texts is that there's usually no sender information.
 Brands and companies that communicate via text will include context such as their name and why they're reaching out, which is a far cry from those spam texts that are cryptic and designed for you to click on a link without thinking.
 Those links also tend to not be recognizable by the URL since they often use bit.ly or another URL shorter to obfuscate the real destination.
 If you don't recognize the link or the sender, don't click it.

-Note that most businesses won't contact you out of the blue unless you already have an open issue, and virtually no one will be rushing to give you a cash award or free products for clicking a link -- they're typically after your information.
+Note that most businesses won't contact you out of the blue unless you already have an open issue, and virtually no one will be rushing to give you a cash award or free products for clicking a link — they're typically after your information.

-How To Stop Unwanted Texts
+How To Stop Unwanted Texts on iOS or Android

-On iPhone, you can stop spam texts at the source by opening the text, tapping the arrow next to the contact number at the top of the screen and clicking the gray "Info" button.
+On iPhone, you can stop spam texts at the source by opening the text, tapping the arrow next to the contact number at the top of the screen, and clicking the gray "Info" button.
 Next, hit the blue "Info" button and scroll down to "Block this Caller."
 That will prevent the specific number from being able to call or text you, and you won't even get a notification if it happens.

 On Android phones, open the messaging app and tap the three-dot menu in the upper-right of the screen.
 Next, tap "Details" and then "Block Contact" to complete the task.
-Some Android phones may have a slightly different process -- for example, Samsung Galaxy phones have a convenient "Block" option in the three-dot menu.
+Some Android phones may have a slightly different process — for example, Samsung Galaxy phones have a convenient "Block" option in the three-dot menu.

 On iPhone, open Settings and click on "Messages."
 Scroll until you see the "Filter Unknown Senders" and activate the setting by swiping to the right.
-Now, all messages outside of your contact list will be send to the "Unknown Senders" tab under "Filters."
+Now, all messages outside of your contact list will be sent to the "Unknown Senders" tab under "Filters."

 On Android, you can also stop spam texts by opening the Messaging app and clicking the three dots at the top-right of the screen.
 From there, click "Settings" and then "Spam Protection."
-In the next menu, scroll down to the "Enable Spam Protection" setting and activate it.
+In the following menu, scroll down to the "Enable Spam Protection" setting and activate it.
 If your phone is on an older version of Android or doesn't have this feature for some reason, you may need to install a third-party app.

-Certain carriers may also have spam blocking capabilities, such as Verizon's Call Filter, AT&T's Call Protect and T-Mobile's Scam Shield.
+Certain carriers may also have spam blocking capabilities, such as Verizon's Call Filter, AT&T's Call Protect, and T-Mobile's Scam Shield.
 Most are free, though you may need to pay for advanced capabilities.